EthanRutherford/AdventureGame/README.md

 	1. markup system for adventure text file
 	2. room class design
 	3. io system design
-		* I'll use conditional compilation to do terminal/console buffering/coloring
+		* I'll use conditional compilation to do terminal/console buffering/coloring (Ethan: actually, if we follow the game's original design there is no menu rendering or screen clearing.
+We can continue this idea if you want though.)
 		* libraries:
 			* Linux: curses/ANSI color codes
 			* Windows: win32 api console objects